 Before continuing, our model of theories builds on a classic literature on measuring the predictive success and restrictiveness of economic theories, tracing back to Selten and Krischker (1983) and Selten (1991).
 Selten (1991) measures the predictive success of a theory as the comparison between the fraction of correct predictions it makes and the fraction of outcomes it deems possible.
-Harless and Camerer (1994) measures the predictive success of alternative theories for decision-making under uncertainty over three pairs of lotteries and proposes methods for aggregating evidence of predictive success across experiments.
-See also Beatty and Crawford (2011) for an application to consumer demand.
-Fudenberg, Gao and Liang (2020) measure the "restrictiveness" of economic theories, which generalizes Selten's definition.
-Our existence result for anomalies establishes that any black-box theory satisfying our axiomatization must be restrictive in the sense that there exist some minimal hypothetical datasets that it cannot explain.
+Hudenberg, Gao and Liang (2020) measure the "restrictiveness" of economic theories, generalizing Selten's definition.
+Our existence result for logical anomalies establishes that any black-box theory satisfying our axiomatization must be restrictive in the sense that there exist some minimal collections of examples that it is incompatible with.